-Several years ago, Morgen and I visited Venice, that beautiful Italian city where the streets are paved with water.
+While on our first European vacation years ago, Morgen and I visited Venice, that beautiful Italian city where the streets are paved with water.
 We were there for only a few days, but we enjoyed every minute of it.
 The place oozes history, and it’s wonderfully romantic.
 When we took the customary gondola ride through the city’s canals, our gondolier casually pointed toward a small house and said, “Marco Polo used to live there.”
 And we could believe it—if it were not for the constant noise of motor boats, it would be easy to imagine that the city looked much the same way centuries ago as it does now.
 But it’s not quite the same as it was in Marco Polo’s time.
 Whatever other changes have happened, the most significant one is that the city, as our gondolier reminded us, is sinking.

 Of course, the entire planet is doomed to be destroyed when the sun explodes in 500 million years or so, but I’m not losing any sleep over that.
 Why should I worry about Venice?
 It still looks OK to me, so it must be sinking very slowly, right?
 Well, not really.
 Venice is located in a lagoon on the edge of the Adriatic Sea.
 When Venice was founded in the year 421, the level of the Adriatic was about 5 meters (16 feet) lower than it is today.
 For centuries the water level rose very, very slowly, but in the last century or so the rate has increased dramatically.
 With each passing year, the difference between street level and water level shrinks faster.
 From time to time, the city gets a brief reprieve.
-On more than one occasion in early 2005, unusual weather patterns caused Venice to experience exceptionally low tides—so low that boats could not navigate most of the city’s shallower canals.
+As recently as 2005, unusual weather patterns caused Venice to experience exceptionally low tides—so low that boats could not navigate most of the city’s shallower canals.
 Nevertheless, the clear trend, as observed over centuries, is in a decisively downward direction.
 If nothing is done and the trend continues, by 2055, a significant portion of the city’s walkways, plazas, and ground-level floors will be submerged all the time.

 That Sinking Feeling